-Youlanfa obtained a high and new technology enterprise certificate during the year and was entitled to a preferential tax rate of 15% for three year period from 2012 to 2014, subject to annual review by the relevant tax authority.
-Subsequent to the annual review in 2013, an overprovision of approximately RMB5,381,000 of income tax for 2012 was credited in profit and loss in current year, representing the over provided EIT rate of 25% in 2012.
-For the year ended 31 December 2013, the preferential tax rate of 15% has applied to Youlanfa, which is subject to annual review in 2014.
+Xiyuan obtained a high and new technology enterprise certificate in 2013 and was approved in 2014 to entitle to a preferential tax rate of 15% for three year period from 2013 to 2015, subject to annual review by the relevant tax authority.
+Subsequent to the annual review in 2014, an overprovision of approximately RMB15,761,000 of income tax for 2013 was credited to profit and loss in current year, representing the over provided EIT rate of 25% in 2013.

+In current year, the preferential tax rate of 15% has applied to Youlanfa and Xiyuan, which is subject to annual review in 2015.